sislab-unitn/Let-s-Give-a-Voice-to-Conversational-Agents-in-VR/readme.md

 This page contains a repo with a simple conversational agent.
 The conversational agent recommends movies and tv shows, with options to choose a genre.
 There are two implementations, one in Rasa and the other using Wit.

 The conversational agent retrieves data from [tmdb](https://www.themoviedb.org/) with their free to use API.
+Note that is necessary to have an account in order to get the required token that allows API requests.
+Check [here](https://www.themoviedb.org/faq/account) in order to get an account and generate a token

 For now it is possible to:
 - Ask for movie or tv show suggestion